uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 Submission Timeline
 -------------------

-This project has two required submissions, and an optional resubmission.
+This project has two required submissions, and an optional resubmission:

-The required submissions are the following:

-- **Project 2a**, corresponding to Exercise 1 of the chiTCP project.
-- **Project 2b**, corresponding to Exercise 2 of the chiTCP project (which builds upon Exercise 1)

-The deadlines for the required submissions can be found in the `Course Calendar <../calendar.html>`__.

-Your score on Project 2b will determine your ESNU scores on Project 2.
-This mean that you can also treat Project 2b as an opportunity to revise the work you submitted as part of Project 2a (you will get feedback on your Project 2a submission before Project 2b is due)

-Additionally, once you get your graded Project 2b back, you will have roughly one week to submit a revised version.
+.. include:: project2_timeline.txt

+You will receive feedback on your Intermediate Submission before your Final Submission is due, which means you can also treat the Final Submission as a way to improve and resubmit the work you did in the Intermediate Submission.

+The scores you receive on the Final Submission will be your Project 2 scores for the purposes of computing your grade in the class.
+That said, once your Final Submission is graded, you will have an opportunity to make an optional resubmission (please see the "Optional Resubmission" section at the end of this page for more details)

-Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both Project 2a and Project 2b (i.e., work that would score an N or above).
+Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both the Intermediate and Final submissions (i.e., work that would score an N or above).
-So, for example, you could technically skip Project 2a entirely and only make a submission for Project 2b but, if you do so, your Code Quality score will be capped at an S.
+So, for example, you could technically skip the Intermediate Submission entirely and only make a Final Submission but, if you do so, your Code Quality score will be capped at an S.

-Finally, please see the "Optional Resubmission" section at the end of this page for more details on what an optional resubmission involves.
+Additionally, if you only submit chiTCP Assigmment 1 (with effectively no work on Assignment 2) as your Final Submission, you will receive a U in that submission.

 Completeness
 ------------